-Behavioural and environmental factors are primarily responsible for the dramatic increase in obesity in the past 2 decades, although genes play an important role in regulation of body weight.
+Obesity in children has increased in recent decades.
+Behavioural and environmental factors are primarily responsible, although genes play an important role in regulation of body weight.

-Calculating BMI is the most widely accepted method of screening for obesity in children.
-Abnormal BMI cut-offs in children are determined by age- and gender-specific percentiles.
+Calculating body mass index (BMI) is the most widely accepted method of screening for obesity in children.
+Abnormal BMI cut-offs in children are determined by age- and sex-specific percentiles.

 Preventing excessive weight gain in children is of paramount importance in confronting the obesity epidemic, as obesity is difficult to treat at all ages, and obese children tend to become obese adults.